The twelfth Ministerial Conference (MC12) will meet the week of 13 June 2022, based on a decision announced on 23 February 2022.

 WTO members originally agreed that MC12 would take place in June 2020 in Kazakhstan, which joined the WTO in 2015.
 The event was set to take place from 8-11 June in Nur-Sultan.
 However, on 12 March 2020, the Government of Kazakhstan announced that it would no longer host this meeting due to the COVID-19 pandemic and the WTO announced that consultations would be held to decide how to proceed with provisions for MC12.

-On 1 March 2021, the WTO announced that WTO members agreed to convene the twelfth Ministerial Conference (MC12) during the week of 29 November 2021 in Geneva, Switzerland.
+On 1 March 2021, the WTO announced that WTO members agreed to convene MC12 during the week of 29 November 2021 in Geneva, Switzerland.
 The dates were subsequently set for 30 November-3 December 2021.
+However, due to travel restrictions put in place following the identification of a new variant of the COVID-19 virus, the WTO announced on 26 November 2021 that MC12 would be indefinitely postponed.

 location: Geneva, Geneve, Switzerland